 This course has been designed to prepare students for the Microsoft MTA 98-382 (Introduction to Programming Using JavaScript) certification exam.
-Students will learn about operators, methods, variables, data types, functions, and execution flow structures.
-At the end of this course, students will
+Students will leam about operators, methods, variables, data types, functions, and execution flow structures.
+At the end of this course, students will able to solve basic computation problems in JavaScript.

-JavaScript.